 Making a claim for DLA can be hard work mentally and emotionally.
-It may all go smoothly for you, or you may find it a difficult and drawn out process.
-We recommend you use the Help, Support and Information section before you start your claim.
+It may all go smoothly for you, or you may find it a difficult and drawn-out process.
+You may find it helpful to have someone with you when you complete the form to talk about each question and your answers.
+This could be a friend or family member, or a benefits advisor.
+You can find a benefits advisor at Citizens Advice or Turn2Us.